TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

    **Where**

-   + `baseTime`: PTP time round-off to the `delayOffset` to have the same both `baseTime` on talker and listener to apply the EST schedule that the same time in the future.
+   + `baseTime`: PTP time rounded-off to the `delayOffset` to have the same `baseTime` on both talker and listener to apply the EST schedule that the same time in the future.

    + `delayOffset`: added time to current PTP time for `baseTime` to apply the schedule in the future.
-It should be a multiple of the `cycleTime` and large enough so that user can have enough time to start talker and listener by entering a character to UART terminal.
+It should be a multiple of the `cycleTime` and large enough so that user can have enough time to start talker and listener by entering a character to UART terminal. \n
-     The current `delayOffset` is `100000*cycleTime` = 24800000us (24.8 seconds).
+     The current `delayOffset` is `100000*cycleTime` = 24800000us (24.8 seconds).\n
      The factor '100000' is chosen to have `delayOffset` above 20secs.

 # Expected Behavior
 \cond SOC_AM263X
-- The below is the expected behavior on listener side, If you have AM243x or AM64x, you can configure them to perform this verification process.
+- Below is the expected behavior on the listener side.
+If you have AM243x or AM64x, you can configure them to perform this verification process.
 \endcond

 -  With the schedule configured above, the expectation is that